“Sometimes the most spiritual thing you can do is get a good night’s rest.” – overheard at a pastors’ meeting

 After all, getting a good night’s sleep takes some discipline—setting aside the endless round of things to do, turning off the tv or computer screen, laying aside that good book, releasing our cares and finding rest in God.
 It’s an act of trust—a physical demonstration that not everything depends on me, but on God who “will neither slumber nor sleep” (Psalm 121: 4).
 In that way, getting a good night’s sleep can be like a daily Sabbath—a time to cease from our daily labours and give thanks to God, a time to place our trust in God and rest.

-Your turn: Does getting a good night’s sleep come easily to you, or is it difficult?
+Writing/Reflection Prompt: Does getting a good night’s sleep come easily to you, or is it difficult?
 What difference does it make to think of sleep as spiritual practice?